 My experience at SDSU has taught me numerous tools to be successful such as understanding and implementing the importance of communication, commitment, responsibility, transparency, and accountability.

-Distinguished Innovation & Creative Work Award
+Distinguished Innovation and Creative Work Award

-The SDSU Graduate School is seeking to recognize outstanding creativity, impact, and innovation in all disciplines offered at SDSU.
+The SDSU Graduate School is seeking to recognize outstanding creativity, impact and innovation in all disciplines offered at SDSU.
 This award includes original works accepted by the university "in lieu of thesis" - including non-thesis papers, projects, portfolios, media, computer software, etc. Nominations should be made by the student who is completing either B, C or D options or a DNP student.

 Nominations must be submitted electronically using the online link (will be posted soon!).
 Deadline: April 7, 2023.

 To submit your nomination form, log into MyState and click the Dashboard tab.
 Under the forms portlet, choose the Distinguished Innovation and Creative Work Award.